 3. Make note of the incident and keep a journal of your injuries in the days and weeks after the incident

 Write down everything you’re experiencing while you’re hurt.
-This not only means keeping a journal of your physical pain, but also your emotional and mental distress.
-Doing so may help maximize your compensation by supporting your claim for non-economic damages (more on these later).
+This not only means keeping a journal of your physical pain but also your emotional and mental distress.
+Doing so may help maximize your compensation by supporting your claim for non-economic damages (more on later).

 4. Speak with a Durham product liability lawyer

-Once you’re in a safe place and have received the medical attention you need, speak with an attorney as soon as possible.
+Once you’re safe and have received the medical attention you need, speak with an attorney as soon as possible.
 The faster you hire a personal injury lawyer in Durham, the faster they can investigate the incident before critical evidence vanishes.